PricelessToolkit/MailBoxGuard/README.md

 > [!NOTE]
 >  If you're ready to contribute to the project, your support would be greatly appreciated.

+- **08.05.2025**
+  - MailBox Guard Production is Discontinued.
+The New version "[PirBOX-LITE](https://github.com/PricelessToolkit/PirBOX-LITE) or PirBOX-MAX"
 - **30.07.2024**
   - New multisensor Gateway firmware `LoRa_Gateway_MQTT_JSON.ino`
   - Sensor firmware cleanup `Mailbox_Guard_Sensor_MQTT_JSON.ino`